 What are quarterly estimates?

 If you expect to owe at least $1,000 in taxes for the whole year, and you’re self-employed, you MUST to pay quarterly estimates, otherwise you will be charged penalties.
 You pay them for the quarters in which you were paid (Note that you probably will not receive payments every quarter, simply by the delayed nature of advances and royalties).
-These tax payments are basically estimates of what your taxes would be for that quarter.
+These tax payments are estimates of what your taxes would be for that quarter.

 You pay quarterly estimates through the form 1040-ES.
 There will be information below about your organizational and filing options.
 Here is a link to the form.
+(If you are reading this article in the future, aka not 2018, simply Google “1040-ES” to find the current year’s.)

 So let’s look at Ann.